 Kris Tompkins Battles On

-More than a year after the death of her husband, adventurer and conservationist Doug Tompkins, the former Patagonia CEO is continuing their effort, dedicating her life to conservation work in Chile and Argentina
+More than a year after the death of her husband, wife of the former Patagonia CEO, continues dedicating her life to conservation

 A Little over two decades ago, Kristine McDivitt and Doug Tompkins made a vow.
 Doug was the founder of The North Face and Kris headed up Patagonia.
 Respectively, they’d made substantial fortunes from outdoor clothing, and together they decided on a way to give a good deal of that back.